Detecting the polarization in $\chi_{cJ} \to \phi \phi $ decays to probe hadronic loop effect: Numerical results

 \subsection{Helicity amplitudes}

-With the formula given in Sec. \ref{sec:loop}, now we can estimate all the helicity amplitudes $F^{(J)}_{\lambda_1,\lambda_2}$.
+With the formula given in Sec. \ref{sec:loop}, we estimate all the helicity amplitudes $F^{(J)}_{\lambda_1,\lambda_2}$.
 Besides the masses taken from the Particle Data Group (PDG) \cite{Zyla:2020zbs}, other input parameters include the coupling constants, the mixing angle $\theta$ between $\omega^p$ and $\phi^p$, and the parameter $\alpha_\Lambda$ that appears in the expression of form factor $\mathcal{F}(q^2)$.
-For the coupling constants relevant to the interactions between $\chi_{cJ}$ and $D_{(s)}^{(*)}\bar{D}_{(s)}^{(*)}$, in the heavy quark limit, they are related to one gauge coupling constant $g_1$ given in Eq. (\ref{eqs:PHH}), i.e.,
+For the coupling constants relevant to the interactions between $\chi_{cJ}$ and $D_{(s)}^{(*)}\bar{D}_{(s)}^{(*)}$, in the heavy quark limit, they are related to one gauge coupling constant $g_1$ given in Eq. (\ref{eqs:PHH}).
+By comparing Eq. (\ref{eqs:chicjDD}) and the expanded form of Eq. (\ref{eqs:PHH}) we can get